impproductions/resumark/README.md

 ## How it works

 I decided to leverage one of the greatest inventions of our time: the Markdown language.
-This thing is basically just Markdown, extended with a couple of additional pre-configured objects for quality of life.
+This thing is basically just Markdown, extended with a couple of additional goodies for quality of life.

 ## FAQ